-How Is Robotic Process Automation in Healthcare Reducing Costs?
+How Robotic Process Automation in Healthcare Reduces Cost?

 Robotic process automation in healthcare reduces costs by deploying software bots to handle claims processing, billing verification, and patient scheduling - tasks that previously consumed thousands of staff hours annually.
 Hospitals using RPA report 30% to 80% operational cost reductions and achieve full ROI within six to nine months of deployment.